 Centered on the living room wall when I was growing up was a drawing that tore at me.
 It was of a woman, clearly weary, her head in one hand looking off to her left, a sleeping child draped over the other arm.

 While I now see the beauty in this art, as a child I believed my mother identified with it because of her own weariness with her lot in life, namely, me, and I felt a great deal of guilt over what I’d done to her.

 We didn’t get along, my mother and me, until after my stepfather died when I was 28.
-After that, by her own admission, her focus changed from wife to mother.
-Even then it took us years to work through all the barriers.
+By her own admission, her focus then changed from wife to mother.
+It took us years to work through all the barriers.
 Issues remain today, but they aren’t the structure of our relationship.

 I see her getting older and I’m constantly mindful of the fact she’s only a few years away from the age her parents were when they died.
 She’s on a fixed income and can barely afford her own needs month to month, yet she still jumps at the chance to give to me.